FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/applications/applicationsStandardRouter.md

     4. (Optional) Click **Receive Options** to display the *Receive Options* dialog box and configure the settings for receiving files from this service account.
 Choose one or more of the following options and enter the maximum number of parallel transfers, and then click **OK** in the *Receive Options* dialog box.
     5.  **Automatically retrieve files from** – Select this check box and select a transfer site from the drop-down list to automatically retrieve files from the transfer site when they arrive.
     6.  **Maximum number of parallel transfers** – Enter a number to limit the number parallel transfers.
 If you enter a value greater than zero, SecureTransport executes only the specified number of transfers in parallel.
 If the value is null or zero, the maximum number of parallel transfers is limited by system capacity.
-    7.  **Post Transmission Settings** – Select which action you want <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> to take when the transfer has a temporary failure, a permanent failure, or succeeds.
+    7.  **Post Transmission Settings** – Select which action you want {{< SecureTransport/componentshortname >}} to take when the transfer has a temporary failure, a permanent failure, or succeeds.
     8.  **Decrypt PGP File As** – Select this check box to require that files are decrypted after the transfer is complete.
     9. In the **Routing Settings** group, specify a pattern in the **ID Pattern** box to define the ID of the subscriber to whom files are routed.
 By default, the pattern is `<ID>_<FILENAME>` where, `<ID>` is a regular expression corresponding to the Subscriber ID specified when the subscription is created and `<FILENAME>` is the original name of the transferred file.
     10. The use of the placeholders, `<ID>` and `<FILENAME>,` in the new file name format is mandatory.